 Another important determinant factor of the quality of education is the availability of educational means and infrastructure.
-Up to 1998/1999, 171 thousand PS level had been build throughout Indonesia.
-However when viewed from its quality, of the 173 thousand PS level in Indonesia, 19 thousand schools are in totally damaged condition and must be immediately replaced, while 42 thousand are in heavily damaged condition.
-That means approximately 61 thousand PS (35 percent) must be immediately and swiftly tidied up.
-This is to illustrate that the physical condition of PS in Indonesia from the aspect of the building as well as of equipment is very worrving.
+Up to 1998/1999, 171 thousands PS level had been build throughout Indonesia.
+However when viewed from its quality, of the 173 thousands PS level in Indonesia, 19 thousands schools are in totally damaged condition and must be immediately replaced, while 42 thousands are in heavily damaged condition.
+That means approximately 61 thousands PS (35 percent) must be immediately and swiftly tidied up.
+This is to illustrate that the physical condition of PS in Indonesia from the aspect of the building as well as of equipment is very worrying.